 - Speed of return to activity and sport

-When you are cleared by your physician to begin physical therapy, your physical therapist will design a specific treatment program to speed your recovery, including exercises and treatments you should do at home.
-This program will help you return to your normal life and activities and reach your recovery goals.
+When you are cleared by your physician to begin physical therapy, your physical therapist will design a specific treatment program to speed your recovery, including exercises and treatments you can do at home.
+This program will help you reach your recovery goals and return to your normal life and activities.

-Your physical therapist may help you learn to use crutches so you can move around your home without walking on the leg of the injured side.
-This will more commonly apply to low-impact pelvic fractures, as in athletes.
-More severe pelvic fractures will require a wheelchair, in which your physical therapist can instruct your safe usage.
+Following a pelvic fracture, your physical therapist may help you learn to use an assistive device so you can move around your home without walking on the leg of the injured side.
+This will more commonly apply to low-impact pelvic fractures.
+More severe pelvic fractures may require you to initially use a wheelchair; your physical therapist can instruct you in its safe usage.

-Your physical therapist can use different types of treatments and technologies to control and reduce your pain, including ice, heat, ultrasound, electrical stimulation, taping, exercises, and special hands-on techniques called manual therapy that gently move your muscles and joints.
+Reduce pain.
+Your physical therapist may use different types of treatments and technologies to control and reduce your pain, including ice, heat, ultrasound, electrical stimulation, taping, exercises, and special hands-on techniques called “manual therapy” that gently move your muscles and joints.

+Restore movement.
 Your physical therapist will choose specific activities and treatments to help restore normal movement in the leg and hip.
-These might start with passive motions that he or she applies to your leg and hip joint, and progress to active exercises and stretches that you perform yourself.
-Treatment can involve hands-on manual therapy techniques called "trigger point release" and "soft tissue mobilization," as well as specific stretches to muscles that might be abnormally tight.
+These might start with passive motions that the therapist applies to your leg and hip joint, and progress to active exercises and stretches that you perform yourself.
+Treatment can involve manual therapy to improve muscle flexibility and to increase mobility in your hip, spine, and pelvis.

-Certain exercises will benefit your healing at each stage of recovery, and your physical therapist will choose and teach you an individualized exercise program that will restore your strength, power, and agility.
-These exercises may be performed using free weights, stretch bands, weight-lifting equipment, and cardio exercise machines such as treadmills and stationary bicycles.
-For pelvic fractures, muscles of the hip and core are often targeted by the strength exercises.
+Improve strength.
+Certain exercises will benefit your healing at each stage of recovery.
+As your healing progresses, and based on your age, strength, and health status, your physical therapist will choose and teach you an individualized exercise program that will help to restore your strength, power, and agility.
+These exercises may be performed using free weights, resistance bands, weight-lifting equipment, and cardio exercise machines, such as treadmills and stationary bicycles.
+Muscles of the hip and core are often targeted following a pelvic fracture.

+Improve balance.
 The hip area contains many muscles that are vital for balance and steadiness when walking or performing any activity.
-Your physical therapist will teach you effective exercises to restore strength and endurance to these muscles so that you can regain your balance.
+Your physical therapist will teach you effective exercises to restore their strength and endurance to help you regain your balance.

-Your physical therapist is trained and experienced in choosing the treatments and exercises to help you heal, get back to your normal life, and reach your goals faster than you might be able to on your own.
+Speed recovery time.
+Your physical therapist is trained and experienced in choosing the treatments and exercises to help you heal, get back to your normal life, and reach your goals faster than you might be able to do on your own.

-Your physical therapist will collaborate with you to decide on your recovery goals, including return to work and sport.
-Your treatment program will be designed to help you reach these goals in the safest, fastest, and most effective way possible.
-Your physical therapist will use hands-on therapy and teach you exercises and work re-training activities.
-Athletes will be taught sport-specific techniques and drills to help achieve sports-specific goals.
+Promote a safe return to activities.
+Your physical therapist will collaborate with you to decide on your recovery goals, including your return to work and sport.
+Your treatment program will be designed to help you reach your goals in the safest, fastest, and most effective way possible.
+Your physical therapist may teach you sport-specific exercises and work retraining activities, depending on your specific situation.
+Athletes will be taught sport-specific techniques and drills to help achieve their goals.

 If Surgery Is Necessary

-If surgery is required, your physical therapist will help you minimize pain, restore motion and strength, and return to normal activities in the speediest manner possible after surgery.
+If surgery is required, your physical therapist will help you minimize pain, restore motion and strength, and return to normal activities in the safest and speediest manner possible after surgery.

 Can this Injury or Condition be Prevented?